7. Assets

 - Every DataSource has a type, referred to as the

-When sent to and from World Modeler™ via the REST API, DataSources are represented with JSON strings as follows:
+When sent to and from World Modeler™ via the REST API, DataSources have the additional JSON fields:

 {